coreybutler/site-tm/pages/Move Better.md

 ##**AVAILABILITY WILL BE UPDATED [HERE](http://www.tina-michelle.com/availability).**##

 Please contact me directly at tina-michelle@moveyouraxis.com with your preferred time and location.  __*On-site screenings must be reserved by Sunday, June 22nd.
-Online screenings must be reserved by Tuesday, June 24th.*__  First-come, first-serve.
+Online screenings must be reserved by Tuesday, June 24th.*__  First-come, first-served.
 Tell your friends and family too so you can all take advantage.
 Here is the link to [share](http://www.tina-michelle.com/movebetter).

 ---